SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/java/index.rst

 *************************
 Java (JDBC)
 *************************

 The SQream DB JDBC driver allows most Java applications and tools connect to SQream DB.
+This tutorial shows you how to write a Java application using the JDBC interface.

 The JDBC driver requires Java 1.8 or newer.